Open the Door Homer: Dylan, Yeats and the Blind Poet

 In his earlier work, Yeats was greatly influenced by the folk tales of Ireland, and the mythologies which he and his compatriots felt might form the foundation for a cultural, and in turn a national revival for his country, one that was, given its history, made up of a patchwork of peoples and traditions.
 As the decades passed, he learned to use these forms and those he came to create himself to comment upon and critique the new nation.
 In later years, as in the great poems contained within “The Tower” he came to incorporate all of these, while also looking back to both local folk myth and ancient classical influences.
 It is a collection that yearns to prove that the mature artist, bedecked with awards and worldwide recognition, can still address the modern world in a spirit approaching the fire of his youth.

 Reading the title poem again, Yeats makes a courageous attempt to explore his creative past, present and future in some detail.
 In the short opening section he writes of how he must ‘bid the Muse go pack’ and ‘choose the sages Plato and Plotinus for a friend’, perhaps a reflection on how the Nobel recognition has now trapped him, has in effect made him into a kind of monument or mausoleum.
 In the long middle section he describes memories inspired by the world that surrounds his dwelling place, the old tower at Ballylee in County Galway, or Thoor Ballylee as he named it.
 He writes of ladies and servants, of gamblers and madmen, and soldiers past and present.
 And he writes of the peasant girl who used to drive men mad with her beauty, and of the blind poet who immortalised her.
 The final section looks at the future, at the ‘wreck of body’ and the ‘slow decay of blood’, and ends with the image of a lone bird offering a ‘sleepy cry / among the deepening shade’.
 Written in his sixtieth year, it is one of his most profound statements and most remembered works.
+Like Whitman's great work from decades before, it attempts to sum up the poet's thoughts as he surveys both the world around him, and the world within.

 Yeats’s collection opens however, with the sublime “Sailing to Byzantium”.
 One of his most studied works, it is a meditation on the diminishing effects of age on both the physical body and the creative impulse.
 The poet fantasises about an escape, not just to the holy city of Byzantium, but to an earlier age more amenable to his kind.
 More than this, he considers how his decrepit body might escape itself, and be reborn as something both more ephemeral and eternal than how he perceives himself: an old artist past the point of his best years.